Adebayo Akinfenwa

-Saheed Adebayo Akinfenwa (born 10 May 1982) is an English footballer who plays as a striker for Faversham Town.
+Saheed Adebayo Akinfenwa (born 10 May 1982) is an English former professional footballer who played as a striker.
+Nicknamed "The Beast", he was renowned for his huge physical prowess and goalscoring ability, in a career where he amassed more than 200 goals.

 Akinfenwa's professional breakthrough came at Doncaster Rovers, having spent time up until then in the lower leagues of English football as well as spells in Lithuania and Wales.
 Following a short but successful time at Doncaster, Akinfenwa moved to his seventh club, Torquay United.
 He proved to be a goal threat but left the struggling team the following season to join Swansea City.
 After spending two seasons with the Welsh club, he joined League One side Millwall and later moved to Northampton Town.
 Akinfenwa spent six years switching from Northampton to Gillingham, where his goal-scoring ability was still apparent.
 In June 2014, he signed for League Two side AFC Wimbledon, and two years later Wycombe Wanderers, where he remained until his retirement in 2022.
-Akinfenwa made more appearances and scored more goals for Wycombe than for any other club he played at.
 His last professional match was at Wembley Stadium in the League One play-off final against Sunderland on 21 May 2022.

-Personal life
+Early life

-Akinfenwa was born in Islington, North London, and is of Nigerian descent.
-His father is a Muslim and his mother is a Christian, and while Akinfenwa observed Ramadan as a child, he is now a Christian.
-He is a close friend of Clarke Carlisle, his former teammate at Northampton Town.
+Akinfenwa was born in Islington, North London, and is of Yoruba Nigerian descent.
+His father is a Muslim and his mother is a Christian.
 As a child, he supported Liverpool and his favourite player was John Barnes.